 Christmas music by the Von Trapp Children, Maria Von Trapp’s descendants.
 I listen on either Pandora, Spotify, or YouTube.
 Angelic voices!
 Something about their crisp, clean voices makes me feel as if I’m sipping cocoa in a chalet in the Alps, surrounded by the warmth of a crackling fire and a fragrant Christmas pine tree, with freshly fallen snow sparkling on the ground.

 Christmas music concerts with the Tabernacle Choir at Temple Square.
-My oldest son has been in two of them as a dancer, the ones above and below.
+My oldest son has been in two of them as a dancer.
 Oh how I remember being so jealous of my husband and oldest daughter and her friend, the year they went to the concert that featured Natalie Cole and David McCullough.
 We were too poor to hire a babysitter so I stayed home with the younger kids.
 How time flies and brings changes!
 Now my youngest is 11 and I can go to things like this.
 I did make up for this lost opportunity a few years later when I got to go to the concert the year the Muppets came, with two of my younger kids, while one of the older ones babysat the others.

 We are splitting it four ways.
 It always feels good to give.
 I read aloud Christmas Jars to my younger kids last year.
 The older ones don’t remember me reading it to them but I know I did.
 (Usually it’s my younger kids that I feel miss out on my read-aloud-book rituals, and my middle child.
 I think he missed out on me reading aloud all the Little House books.
 The older ones got it between my own reading and lisetning on CDs, and the younger ones got it thirteen years later, but not him, in a cognizant state.
 He was three when I did with the older ones and 16 with the younger ones so then he was gone a lot.
 Such is the fate of the middle child.)
 Anyway, it’s good to know I’m not neglecting the younger ones.
 We watched the movie last year with the younger ones, this year I’m making sure the older ones see it too.